mikkoka/simple-angular-bootstrap/README.md

 There is a lot of odd stuff in any project which programmer might not never understand what they are for.
 With any Node.js project there is certain amount of files you'll get used to quickly and know what they do like ```package.json```.
 Some just stay in your near consciousness and you only become aware of them when things stop working.
 So remeding that issue in advance here's every file from the root of this folder with a small description what they are for:

 ### package.json
 The one file to rule them all.
 This is the pom.xml of any Node.js project.
 Or Gemfile.
 Or.. well you get the idea.
 It has all the basic information how your app works and which libraries it uses.
 Also a vital thing it handles are the scripts run by ```npm```-command at the root of this folder.
-That often includes the famous ```npm start``` which is the main script for starting a Node.js application (in our case we use Gulp for starting the development version of our app with ```gulp nodemon```, ```npm start``` is only used in production where gulp isn't needed.)
+That often includes the famous ```npm start``` which is the main script for starting a Node.js application (in our case we use Gulp for starting the development version of our app with ```gulp start```, ```npm start``` is only used in production where gulp isn't needed.)
 And ```npm test``` is de facto command for running tests.
 But often you want to create your own custom scripts with npm so you include those scripts in the ```package.json``` and they are runnable with ```npm run <script>``` -command.
 We have here various custom scripts that for example run the style check with Eslint ```npm run lint``` or xxx run tests without creating coverage report with Instanbul ```npm run test:noc```.xxx You could if you wanted run your gulp script from npm but that kinda beats the purpose of having a separate task-runner library.

 Also important part to know is the difference of ```"dependencies"``` and ```"devDependencies"```.
 Simply put dependencies are the libraries your app *must* have in order to run it.
 DevDependencies are those libraries that are only needed when you're developing it thus when you have environment variable NODE_ENV set to production ```npm install``` automatically downloads only ```"dependencies"```.